tweag/FawltyDeps/README.md

 `import` statements in your code with corresponding package dependencies declared in your project configuration.

-To solve this, FawltyDeps adopts several strategies: mapping provided by the user, identity mapping, and most powerful of all - using your python environment.
+To solve this, FawltyDeps uses a sequence of resolvers (aka. mapping strategies) to determine which Python packages that provide which import names:

 #### Python environment mapping

-FawltyDeps looks at the packages installed in your _current Python environment_ and what import names each of them provide in order to correctly match your dependencies against your imports.

-The _current Python environment_ in this case is the environment in which FawltyDeps itself is installed.
-This works well when you, for example, `pip install fawltydeps` into the same virtualenv as your project dependencies.

-If you instead want FawltyDeps to look into a _different_ Python environment for mapping dependencies to import names, you can use the `--pyenv` option, for example:
+First of all FawltyDeps looks for _Python environments_ (virtualenvs or similar directories like `.venv` or `__pypackages__`.) inside your project (i.e. under `basepath`, if given, or the current directory).

+You can use the `--pyenv` option (or the `pyenvs` configuration directive) to point FawltyDeps at a specific Python environment located within your project or elsewhere.
+For example:

 ```sh
 fawltydeps --code my_package/ --deps pyproject.toml --pyenv .venv/